Niqab: Norway

 In 2012 in Norway, a professor at the University of Tromsø denied a student's use of niqab in the classroom.
 The professor claimed Norway's parliament granted each teacher the right to deny the use of niqab in his/her classroom.
 Clothing that covers the face, such as a niqab, is prohibited in some schools and municipalities.

 The Prime Minister of Norway Erna Solberg stated in an interview that in Norwegian work environments it is essential to see each other's faces and therefore anyone who insists on wearing a niqab is in practice unemployable.
 Solberg also views the wearing of the niqab as a challenge to social boundaries in the Norwegian society, a challenge that would be countered by Norway setting boundaries of its own.
 Solberg also stated that anyone may wear what they wish in their spare time and that her comments applied to professional life but that any immigrant has the obligation to adapt to Norwegian work life and culture.

+In autumn 2017, Norway government adopted a law prohibiting people to wear "attire and clothing masking the face in such a way that it impairs recognizability" in schools and in universities.

 In June 2018, the parliament of Norway passed a bill banning clothing covering the face at educational institutions as well as daycare centres, which included face-covering Islamic veils.
 The prohibition applies to pupils and staff alike.

+Portugal

+In October 2025, parliament in Portugal passed a bill banning clothing covering the face.